 [Dr. Girardi] said he was going to work very hard to get me back to where I wanted to be.
 He knows how to talk to athletes, so I told him, 'Let's get this done.'

-Peter Ciaccia, 67, is the last person you’d expect to need open heart surgery.
-The former President of Events for New York Road Runners and Race Director of the New York City Marathon for 18 years is dedicated to fitness and is a long-time distance runner himself.
+Peter Ciaccia, 67, is the last person you'd expect to need open-heart surgery.
+The former President of Events for New York Road Runners and Race Director of the New York City Marathon for 18 years is dedicated to fitness and a long-time distance runner.
 After retiring at the close of 2018, Peter was looking forward to training again for various races, with his sights set on running the 2020 TCS New York City Marathon.

 But his body had other ideas: a large aneurysm had been developing in his ascending aorta — the first part of the body's largest artery and a vital conduit for healthy blood flow.
-Thanks to the expertise of the cardiothoracic surgery team at NewYork-Presbyterian/Weill Cornell Medical Center, Peter is back outside again, logging miles and hoping to take on the 2021 TCS New York City Marathon.
+Thanks to the cardiothoracic surgery team's expertise at NewYork-Presbyterian/Weill Cornell Medical Center, Peter is back outside again, logging miles and hoping to take on the 2021 TCS New York City Marathon.

 As a race director, he was no stranger to the heart ailments that can strike endurance athletes.
 "I've seen this unfold in front of my own eyes.
 Sadly, there have been fatalities in marathons, even at the professional level," states Peter.
 The running community suffered the loss of Ryan Shea at the 2007 U.S. Olympic Marathon Trials in New York.
 "People often have underlying conditions they don't know they have."

 In summer 2019, Peter began training for a 24-hour distance-running relay that would take place that October.